Hiking the Doolin Cliff Walk to the Cliffs of Moher

 Don’t do this

-After following along the edge of the earth for a while, you’ll eventually turn left up a hill and pass through farmlands.
-There are about four inclines like this, I mean you are walking to cliffs that are 700 ft high, so inclines are to be expected!
+After following along the what feels like the edge of the earth for a while, you’ll eventually turn left up a hill and pass through green fields of the local farmers.
+There are about four inclines like this, I mean you are walking to cliffs with the highest point of 700 ft above sea level, so inclines are to be expected!

-From the cattle pen, you are almost to the Visitor Center and you’ll notice the crowds beginning to pick up a bit.
+From the cattle pen, you are almost to the O’Brien’s Tower and the Cliffs of Moher Visitor Centre and you’ll notice the crowds beginning to pick up a bit.
 You may have had the whole walk to yourself up until this section.

-When you reach the Visitor Center you can take Bus Eireann back to Doolin or if you have the time (and energy) you could continue on to Hags Head which is another 6 km.
+When you reach the Visitor Center you can take public transport with Bus Éireann back to Doolin or if you have the time (and energy) you could continue on to Hags Head which is another 6 km.
 The entire walk from Doolin to Hags Head is 14 km.

-As it was getting dark when I reached the Visitor’s Center I ended my walk there and returned to Doolin.
+As it was getting dark when I reached the Visitor’s Center I ended my walk there and returned to Doolin on the bluffs.
 I planned to return to the Cliffs the following day and walk from the Visitor’s Center to Hag’s Head, but it was incredibly rainy and foggy making the walk unsafe.

 O'Brien's Tower at the Cliffs of Moher